Top Tips To Minimize Waste

 - Priority 4 – Under Bar

 Ensure your area is equipped with everything you need for service.
-Tidy and re-stock as you go.
-By preparing to be busy at all times, you’ll never get caught out by a rush at the bar.
+Clean and restock as you go.
+By preparing to be busy at all times, you’ll never get caught by a rush at the bar.

 - Priority 5 – Preparation

-There are a number of ways stock can be wasted, but there are things that you can do to minimise these…
+There are a number of ways stock can be wasted, but there are things that you can do to minimize these…

 • Spilling and dropping stock is often caused by a lack of coordination.